 Now I assume you had taken a blood test where it is reported that you are having high levels of total and LDL cholesterol.
 Time to set things straight as you are finding yourself nearing the grave (pun intended).

 There are alternatives that will take the pressure off your back.
-This way you won’t feel like you are stressing out on your body and on yourself.
+This way you won’t feel like you are stressing out about your body and on yourself.

 Use walnuts instead of croutons